StevensND/ue4-emuswitch-60fps/DRAGON QUEST III HD-2D Remake/readme.md

 > [!NOTE]
 The Default resolution on **Docked** is weird. **It's 1440x812** once you load a save game.

+Using these mods you will keep the resolution before loading your save and after loading your save.

 - **Disable DOF**.
 [COMPARISON HERE](https://imgsli.com/MzE4MDU5)
 - **Disable AA**.
 Character sprite should look more clean.
 [COMPARISON HERE](https://imgsli.com/MzE4MzM5)